Abhirajgautam28/emovue/blueprint.md

 3.  **Register Page (`app/register/page.tsx`):** Redesign the registration form to be consistent with the new design.
 4.  **Chat Page (`app/chat/page.tsx`):** Create a modern and intuitive chat interface.
 5.  **Scan Page (`app/scan/page.tsx`):** Design a visually engaging page for the scan feature.

+## Bug Fixes and Refinements

+*   **Resolved Hydration Error:** Added `suppressHydrationWarning` to the root layout to prevent console errors during development.
+*   **Corrected Unescaped Entities:** Fixed issues with unescaped single quotes in the chat and login pages.
+*   **Removed Legacy Files:** Deleted conflicting files and directories from the `src` directory to ensure a clean and modern project structure.
+*   **Resolved CSS Conflicts:** Fixed a conflict in `globals.css` that was causing a blank homepage.
+*   **Code Quality:** Ran the linter to identify and fix potential code quality issues, ensuring a stable and maintainable codebase.